-Home Visitation serves expectant mothers and new mothers by providing information, support, and encouragement.
-Home visitors educate at-risk parents about the importance of the early years of a child’s life through high quality and evidence based home visiting services.
+What is Help Me Grow Early Intervention Home Visiting?
+Home Visitation is a voluntary program that serves expectant mothers and new mothers by providing information, support, and encouragement.
+Home visitors educate parents about the importance of the early years of a child’s life through high quality and evidence based home visiting services.
 The program creates a strong foundation for future achievements by supporting positive interaction with children in a stable and stimulating environment.